 Cutting through a thin layer to expose greater fire is a common challenge when carving opals.
 I had an opal in my scrap box for years that didn’t interest me.
-One day, after a close inspection, I saw a red, broad flash under the pinfire.
+One day, after a close inspection, I saw a red broad flash under the pinfire.
 I didn’t much care for the stone as it was, so I decided to cut it deeper.

 I began by simply sanding it on a 600 wheel.
 The red broad flash became more visible, but I was rapidly losing fire around the edges.
-The fire layers were not flat.
-The stone needed to be cut lower in the center.
-I took a wide Cratex wheel and began cutting into the fire layer, working from the center out.
-(See “Cabochon Carving Tools and Techniques” for more information on the…
+Since the fire layers weren’t flat, the stone needed to be cut lower in the center.
+So, I took a wide Cratex wheel and began cutting into the fire layer, working from the center out.
+(See Cabochon Carving Tools and Techniques for more information on the…